Do the Digit Insurance

 The Union Budget 2020 introduced Section 194O with effect from 1st October 2020.
 It enlarges the TDS base and brings e-commerce participants under the tax laws.

-What Is Section 194O of the Income Tax Act?
+What is Section 194O of the Income Tax Act?

 The digital facility operator must deduct tax at source at the time of credit regardless of payment methods.
-Section 194O under the Financial Act 2020 ensures that taxes are imposed on the e-commerce platform, which was not the case earlier.
+TDS Section 194O under the Financial Act 2020 ensures that taxes are imposed on the e-commerce platform, which was not the case earlier.

-Who Are E-commerce Operators and Participants?
+Who are E-commerce Operators and Participants?

-• E-commerce Operators –An e-commerce operator owns, operates or manages an electronic/digital facility.
+• E-commerce Operators - An e-commerce operator owns, operates or manages an electronic/digital facility.
 It facilitates the sale of goods and services on his platform.
 This operator solely manages the payment to the e-commerce sellers.

-• E-commerce Participants –An e-commerce participant sells his goods and services on e-commerce platforms.
+• E-commerce Participants - An e-commerce participant sells his goods and services on e-commerce platforms.
 He must be a resident of India.

-What Is the Purpose of Section 194O?
+What is the Purpose of Section 194O?

 1. From the Seller’s Perspective